The area's BEST BEEF & SEAFOOD at one of Bradford's most historic landmarks!

-The two collections would then be consolidated and housed in the new Carnegie Library, built in 1901 on land donated by the City of Bradford in the late 1800s.
-The lot, located at the corner of Corydon and Congress streets, had formerly been the site of the second City Hall building, which was constructed in 1883 and destroyed by fire in 1894.
+In 1901, with a gift of $30,000 by Pittsburgh philanthropist Andrew Carnegie, the Free Library and School Library collections were consolidated and housed in the new Carnegie Public Library on land donated by the City of Bradford.
+The lot, located at the corner of Corydon and Congress streets, had formerly been the site of Bradford’s City Hall building, which was constructed in 1883 and destroyed by fire in 1894.
 For a time, the city considered building a central fire station on the vacant plot, but eventually relented and gave the property to the library association.

-In 1900, the building contract was awarded to William Hanley of Bradford in the amount of $23,587.95 and was under roof in 10 months.
+The building contract for the library was awarded to William Hanley of Bradford in the amount of $23,587.95 and was under roof in ten months.
 The design of the new structure was taken from one of three plans Carnegie approved for his libraries worldwide.
-Carnegie's gift came with two requirements: a location that ensured "good light" at the library and a guarantee from the city that the library would be maintained at a cost of $3,000 a year.
+Carnegie's gift came with two requirements.
+The first being that the library location would provide "good light" for reading.
+The second was a guarantee from the city that it would maintain the library at a cost of $3,000 per year.

-The library persisted for 90 years until 1991, when the library board was required to meet new building and structural codes and voted to construct the Bradford Area Public Library on West Washington Street.
+The library persisted for 90 years until 1991, when the library board was required to meet new building and structural codes.
+Thus, the board voted to construct the Bradford Area Public Library on West Washington Street.
 After sitting vacant for nearly two years, the Carnegie building was purchased and renovated into a restaurant and lounge.

-Today, Beefeaters at the Historic Carnegie Library continues to honor this heritage, welcoming all to savor a fine meal and drinks in a cozy atmosphere preserving the landmark's literary past.
+Today, Beefeaters at the Historic Carnegie Library continues to honor its heritage.
+We welcome all to savor a fine meal and drinks in a cozy atmosphere which preserves the landmark's literary past.

 Join us after dinner on Thursday evenings for live music and happy hour from 7-10pm.
 Check out our "Entertainment" tab on our website or our Facebook page for more details on who's playing!

 We Proudly Serve the Best Beef & Seafood in the Area!